BryanWilhite/Blog/2019-06/studio-status-report.md

 Success with 11ty will place this technology at the center of Songhay Publications: the static web site will be the go-to publication format of this studio. kintespace.com will deliberately be a patchwork mosaic of static websites (tracked by gen-web-based analytics).

-### proposing Microsoft Sway as a Presentation solution for kintespace.com
+### proposing Microsoft Sway as a publication solution for kintespace.com

 Yes, the 11ty-based static web site is the go-to publication format but Microsoft Sway might do well as a replacement for the PDF-based presentations of visual artists (on kintespace.com).